 The increase streaming services also likely is due to their use as a marketing tool.
 Earlier this month, Verizon said that it will offer discovery+ free for a year for subscribers to the company’s 5G Ultra Wideband mobile, 5G Home Internet and Fios services.

 Clearly, the market is heating up as more people are watching, more targeted content is being produced and people become more amenable to moving from traditional linear approaches.
-In November, Park Associates said that while the top three over-the-top video players – Netflix, Amazon Prime Video and Hulu – remain in place, the remaining spots in the top ten are becoming more competitive.
+In November, Parks Associates said that while the top three over-the-top video players – Netflix, Amazon Prime Video and Hulu – remain in place, the remaining spots in the top ten are becoming more competitive.